By Broc Smith, author of “The Tragic Kingdom, or, Prisoner in a Chinese Theme Park”

 The overall sensation of danger and catastrophe from any direction at any time is ever-present.
 The same applies to China, with 10,000 new motorists being added to the tarmac daily.
 Unlike the Philippines, my former home and a place where road skills tend to be sacrificial in nature tempered with a great deal of bravado, the Chinese embrace more of a bicycle mentality - only at high speeds surrounded by a thick skin of steel.

 I do drive here, but I have only recently obtained a Chinese driver’s licence.
-Before that I just drove without one, like many other foreigners.
 Taking the driver’s exam required the service of an individual who had a name card but no business address.
 He and his colleagues lined up the rather extensive paperwork for me to qualify just to take the test.
-These included medical tests, a work permit, police residence registration, and a permanent resident card.
-After which I was given the test book with a thousand questions.
+These included medical tests, a work permit, police residence registration, and a permanent resident card, after which I was given the test book with 1,000 questions.
 They have a copy in English, and 100 of the questions are chosen randomly to be included on the test.
 Most of the questions seem to be geared for punitive measures, as in “what the authorities can do to you if you don’t do this.”
 There are also many questions obviously designed not only for new drivers, but for the fledgling auto industry itself.

 The test is taken on a computer and seemed like such serious business until a cute little happy face came up on the screen and gave me a hearty guffaw, meaning I passed.
 Regardless of all the rules and tests required in order to drive, I have never seen anybody abide by them.
 At least not in Beijing, as it is total jungle-ball out there and would appear the government, despite its best intentions, is severely limited by its ability to enforce.